hydroflux/ranked_wrestling_ws/BACKLOG.md

 - [ ] Keep all higher level attributes on the lower level class instances in order to avoid passing as many variables back and forth while recording
 - [ ] Fix 'NoSuchElementException', 'NoSuchWindowException', and 'StaleElementException' appearing during some login processes
 - [ ] Figure out why Flake8 isn't working properly (check abstractor for settings?)
+- [ ] Add print statements for '# out of #' for each level of abstraction

 ## Actions